Sexual and gender minorities: Epidemiology

 When compared to the general population, sexual minorities have a higher risk for self-injury.
 The treatment of aging sexual minorities seems to be influenced more by ageism.
 Support for aging sexual minorities appears to be common.

 Discrimination

 When gay, lesbian, and bisexual adults reported being discriminated against, 42 percent credited it to their sexual orientation.
 This discrimination was positively associated with both harmful effects on quality of life and indicators of psychiatric morbidity.
 Furthermore, those who were bisexuals and homosexuals compared to heterosexuals, tended to report to have one of the five psychiatric disorders examined.
 It was evident that the discrimination these homosexual individuals experienced had a negative impact leading to psychological changes.

+Sexual and gender minorities may experience forced migration because of state persecution, discrimination, violence, or threats related to their sexual orientation, gender identity or expression.
+These circumstances may lead individuals with no options but to leave their homes or countries of origin and seek protection elsewhere.
+In some cases, individuals may apply for asylum or refugee protection based on a well-founded fear of persecution related to their sexual or gender minority status.

+During transit and displacement, including in refugee camps, SGM migrants may remain at risk of violence and abuse.
+These risks may be compounded by limited access to appropriate healthcare and support services.
+Upon reaching the host country, sexual and gender minority forced migrants may face additional challenges during asylum and refugee status determination procedures.
+Applicants may encounter rigorous evidentiary requirements and subjective credibility assessments.
+Evaluations may include legal and social conditions in the applicant's country of origin.
+Individuals may also be reluctant to disclose their sexual orientation or gender identity to authorities because of stigma, fear of discrimination, or previous experiences of persecution.
+Following resettlement SGM forced migrants may continue to experience challenges, including xenophobia, discrimination, racism, social isolation based on both their SGM status and migrant or refugee status.